vorakl/docker-images/README.md

 # Docker images

-A collection of docker images.
+A collection of useful docker images.

 For all images, *once a day* and on *each commit* to this source repository, automatically are being run: